Research interest

 - Models of water structuring due to hydrophilic surfaces.

-- Hydration and dehydration processes in biomolecules and cells (Gustavo Hernández).
+- Hydration and dehydration processes in biomolecules and cells.

-We also very interested in studying alternative methods to inactivate pathogen micro-organisms, which are a health problem in the world.
+We also very interested in exploring alternative methods to inactivate pathogen micro-organisms, which are a health problem in the world.
 We are working in the area of Photodynamic Inactivation.
-We are focused on exploring the effect of non-ionizing radiation in such micro-organisms and understanding of physical mechanisms of inactivation with visible light.
-Our major current project is:
+We are focused on exploring the effect of non-ionizing radiation in different cells and the physical mechanisms to achieve it .
+We are using the same principle to work with cancer cells (Photodynamic Therapy) .
+Our current projects are:

 Because all these systems and phenomena are complex in nature, we approch them using different radiation sources and several powerful techniques: optical, dielectric and fluorescence spectroscopy, thermogravimetry, Fourier transform infrared spectrometry, microcalorimetry, dynamic light scattering, atomic force microscopy and circular dichroism.